AdaCore/spark2014/docs/lrm/source/subprograms.rst

 transformation other than evaluating fewer known to be true assertion expressions.

-The rules below are in given in general terms in relation to "ghost entities" since in future it is intended that ghost types and ghost variables will be allowed.
+The rules below are given in general terms in relation to "ghost entities" since in the future it is intended that ghost types and ghost variables will be allowed.
 Currently, however, only ghost functions are allowed and so an additional legality rule is provided that allows only functions to be explicitly declared as a ghost (though entities declared within